 If you find that you are having incontinence problems, ask your GP for a referral to an obstetric physiotherapist.

-Remember to assess your energy levels daily and avoid feeling pressured into doing too much too soon.
-If you do overdo it, you are likely to experience extreme fatigue, feel run-down and take longer to recover from workout sessions.
+Try not to feel pressured into doing too much too soon when it comes to exercise after having your baby.
+If you overdo it, you're likely to feel run-down and take longer to recover from workout sessions.

 Every mum's recovery will be different so avoid comparing yourself to others.
 It can take up to 12 months to return to the shape you were before pregnancy so set yourself realistic goals, listen to your body and take each day as it comes.